ibmresilient/resilient-community-apps/fn_exchange_online/README.md

 ![screenshot: custom_layouts](./doc/screenshots/MS-Azure-API-permissions-consent.png)

-Log into an admin account to accept these permissions requested on behalf of your organization:
+You may need to log into an admin account to accept these permissions requested on behalf of your organization:

 ![screenshot: custom_layouts](./doc/screenshots/MS-Azure-Accept-permissions.png)